Search results for

 Ryan Haines / Android Authority

-A phone not charging could be due to many reasons, but the cable is one of the first things to check.
+If your phone won’t charge, this could be due to many reasons, but the cable is one of the first things you should check.
 Especially if it’s an accessory you’ve had for a long time, possibly since the phone was purchased.
 Our cables go through plenty of torture.
 We tend to take them to many places, not to mention we can often step or trip on them.
 They often get tangled up, we throw them in bags carelessly, and so on.

 Inspect your Android or iPhone charging cable thoroughly and see if there are any evident signs of damage.
 Any rips, bends, cuts, or general damage will be a good reason cables malfunction.
 Also, try to charge another device with it and see if it works.
 If it does, the issue might be the device.
 You can also try using another cable to see if it will charge your smartphone battery.

-If you find out a damaged cable is the issue, look at our list of the best cables to find a replacement.
+If you find out a damaged cable is the issue, you’ll need to find a replacement.

 How about the adapter?